The Burden of Knowledge

 You tire, you burnout, you leave.
 The company just lost its indispensable expert.
 Worse still for you; you learn how little of your skills are actually transferrable to a new company and how much were specific to the last company.
 The company-specific skills make you valuable only to your current company and don’t translate well to others.

 Development should be a social experience; it is a team game.
-Failure to treat it as social results in loneliness, isolation, key-man dependencies and knowledge gaps.
+Failure to treat it as social results in loneliness, isolation, key-person dependencies and knowledge gaps.

 It is easy to change, however.
 Paired programming, code reviews, dedicated knowledge sharing sessions, delegation, documentation, mentoring and simply talking more all help to alleviate the bus factor in your teams and distribute knowledge.